anabzovii/design-patterns/restaurant/src/lab3/README.md

 ```

 ## Conclusion
-At this laboratory I implemented 4 lab3 design patterns.
-They are integrated in each other.
-I learned information about
-each of them.
-Structural design patterns is about defining the structure of classes in such a wat that they can execute
+In this lab, I applied four lab3 design patterns that are interconnected.
+Through this process, I gained insights into each of them.
+Structural design patterns focus on outlining the class structure in a way that enables them to effectively address the underlying issues.
-the necessary problem.